 Tip:

-Your well-being needs can evolve during your time at SFU, so try to identify support outlets before you need them.
-Be mindful of your well-being by making proactive and preventive choices.
+Your well-being needs can evolve during your time at SFU, so try to identify support resources before you need them.
+Be proactive in caring for your well-being by making preventive choices.

-Managing various aspects of student life all at once can affect your well-being.
-Think about what you can incorporate into your day-to-day that speaks to your personal needs, whether they're based on your identity, lifestyle, finances, or academic goals.
+Managing various aspects of student life all at once can impact your well-being.
+Consider what you can incorporate into your daily routine to address your personal needs, whether they relate to your identity, lifestyle, finances or academic goals.

 Identity-based support

-Find resources that address your identity—race, gender, sexual orientation, disability or neurodivergence, spirituality, and others, including resources for international students.
+Find resources that support your identity—race, gender, sexual orientation, disability or neurodivergence, spirituality, and more, including resources for international students.

 Accessibility support